Convicted: Destiny leader Brian Tamaki admits crashing car into elderly couple

 Nearby residents came out of their homes to help and call emergency services.

-In explanation, Tamaki allegedly stated: "I heard a noise behind me and did a quick mirror glance.''
+In explanation, Tamaki stated: "I heard a noise behind me and did a quick mirror glance.''

 Monty Henry, who lives nearby, told the Rotorua Daily Post last month he and his fellow neighbour rushed to help when they heard the crash.